swapnil99jakhi/JakhiMiniProject/1_Requirements/Readme.md

 # Requirements
 ## Introduction
-* There will be fifteen countries which will be displayed to the user.
-The user needs to choose his/her choice of country and that country's current time using the time zone code and the currency of that country and rate with respect to the Indian Rupee using the currency convert code will be displayed.
+* There will be eighteen cities which will be displayed to the user.
+The user needs to choose his/her choice of country and that city's current time using the time zone code and the currency of that city and rate with respect to the Indian Rupee using the currency convert code will be displayed.
 * This topic was chosen by me because I want to offer an easy solution to user to find their country's current time and currency rate with respect to their home country.

 ## Research